 The interviewer wants to know the difficulties that you have gone through in your previous jobs.
 Tell them about the challenges and how you managed them.

-5. Describe Your Daily Routine As A Content strategist
+5. Describe Your Daily Routine As A Content Strategist

-When the interviewer asks this question, they expect you to tell them what you would do as your daily activities.
+When the interviewer asks this question, they expect you to tell them what you would do in your daily activities.
 Give them a very organized routine of your daily activities as a content strategist.

 6. Describe Briefly About Your Experience